opensearch-project/documentation-website/_dashboards/discover/index-discover.md

 ## Add data fields and explore the data in your document table

 The document table contains document data.
-Each row represents a single document and each column contains a different document field, representing metrics such as flight destination, average ticket price, and flight delay.
+Each row represents a single document, and each column contains a different document field representing metrics such as flight destination, average ticket price, and flight delay.
 You can add, delete, or modify data fields in a document table as needed to meet your data analysis requirements.

 To add or delete fields in a document table, follow these steps: